This article is proof that the collar you choose for your dog matters. See which types of dog collars are safe… and which ones are not!

 This made him start jerking his head back and forth trying to get the floor register off of him.
 As a result, the metal floor register kept banging into the wall, the floor-level cabinets, and a bench that we have near the door in the kitchen.

-As it turned out, Destin’s dog tag (which dangles from his collar) is what got caught in between the slots in the floor vent.
+As it turned out, Destin’s dog ID tag (which dangles from his collar) is what got caught in between the slots in the floor vent.

 It must’ve happened when he leaned down to sniff at something on the floor near the vent — like a bug… or a piece of food… or whatever else caught his attention at the time.
+(The pictures above show how hesitant he is to get near that floor vent again — weeks after this horrific event!)

-Luckily, Destin’s tongue was not involved.
 It was simply his dog tag (attached to his collar) that had slipped in between the open vents of the floor register.
 And when he lifted his head up, the rectangular dog tag had turned slightly so it wouldn’t come back through the vent in the same way that it went in.

 Unfortunately, Destin found himself entangled — at the neck — to an odd shaped, slightly heavy, metal floor register.